joinpursuit/8-0-technical-curriculum/03-react/intro-to-react/readme.md

 ![Facebook redesign separated into components](./assets/fbInterface.jpg)

 With React, you will be able to organize the code for this kind of application by UI elements (components) in a more maintainable way.
+Each UI element will be its own component.
+Each component will have its own file, allowing for smaller files and better organization.

 ## Virtual DOM

-How does React put all these components on a page so the user can see it?
-How does it update when something on the page changes?

-First, React converts all the code into HTML, CSS, and JavaScript, which the browser understands, and bundles all the code into one file.
-This is done behind the scenes.
-An app like Create React App is configured to handle this for you.

 To handle the updates based on user interaction, React has a different approach than what you have done with vanilla JavaScript.
 React uses a **virtual DOM**.
 This DOM isn't the one you see on the page.
 The virtual DOM works behind the scenes.
 The virtual DOM keeps track of what to update in the real DOM.
 Whenever a React component changes, it updates the virtual DOM first.
 Then, the virtual DOM is compared to the actual DOM.
 React has algorithms that will only update only the necessary components of the page.
-This makes updates relatively fast or `Reactive`.
+This makes updates relatively fast or `reactive`.

 ## React in terms of code

-You can [Try React](https://reactjs.org/docs/getting-started.html#try-react) by following the docs.
-You have a few options:
+You can begin coding in react by [Trying React](https://reactjs.org/docs/getting-started.html#try-react)from the examples in the docs.
+To summarize here, you have a few options:

 - Use an online playground like CodePen or CodeSandbox.
-These are useful for essential learning and experimentation: just like you used Repl.it (or similar) at the start of your coding journey, this zero-configuration option can be great to get started.
+These are useful for essential learning and experimentation: just like you used repl.it (or similar) at the start of your coding journey, this zero-configuration that works in any browser and on any computer option can be great to get started.
 - You can add React to a website with script tags.
 This is another fast and easy way to try React.
 - You can use a Create React App.
 This application has many useful basic configurations and features to help make your code ready for production.

-In this unit, you will use Create React App because of the following features:
+In this unit, you will use Create React App primarily for the following features:

-- Automatic browser reloading when you make a change and other pre-configurations that make using it very easy
+- Automatic browser reloading when you make a change and other pre-configurations that make using it very easy.
-- Helpful error messages
+- Helpful error messages.
-- File and folder structure that is easy to use and maintain
+- File and folder structure already configured for easy use and maintenance.
-- Configured for easy deployment
+- Configured for easy deployment.

+## Getting Started with React

-To get started (Please feel free to read through or code along):
+Please feel free to read through or code along with the following code examples.

 In the terminal, navigate to a convenient location on your computer and type:

 - `npx create-react-app@5.0 my-social-media-app`
   - **npx** allows you to download what you need to create a new create-react-app one time and then delete the unnecessary set-up files.
   - **create-react-app** allows you to start a new Create React App project
   - **@5.0** allows you to download version 5.0 of Create React App.
 Setting the version is helpful for class.
 Utilizing the same version will allow you, your instructors, and the class notes to have the same version to learn and study.
 If you don't include this, it will download the latest version, which may have some variations to what you see in class.
-- **my-social-media-app** this is the name of your project and the file that will contain your Create React App.
+  - **my-social-media-app** this is the name of your project and the folder that will contain your Create React App.
 You can name it anything you want.

 Inside this project, you will see the following folders and files.